CosmeValera/ReactProjects/db/postgreSql/postgreSql-node/birdster/README.md

 # POSTGRESQL

-Here are some basic PostgreSQL commands to connect to a database and some others once you are inside:
+Here are some basic PostgreSQL commands to connect to a database and some others once you are inside.

 ## 📡 Connect to database
 1. Enter a postgreSQL session